nealbarshes/nealbarshes.github.io/Team/OrientationResidentsFellows/index.md

 ### Roles, duties and expectations for Daytime/Inpatient Interns:
 <ul>
 <li>Working in a dyad with your paired senior trainee.
 Make rounds together.
 Share note and order writing equitably.
 You should be in the OR when he or she is in the OR, and you should be doing face-to-face or telephone encounters when he or she is assigned to cover a clinic day.
 You should both see consults together.</li>
+<li>Write inpatient notes using the inpatient template on this website.
+Update daily events using log entry-type statements: ex.
+"4/19= worked with physical therapy; surgical dressing removed.
+4/20= drain removed; no IV pain medications needed."  </li>
-<li>On Thursdays, in clinic for face-to-face outpatient encounters.</li>
+<li>On <i>selected</i> Mondays and Thursdays, in clinic for face-to-face outpatient encounters.</li>
 <li>For initial evaluation of new inpatient or emergency room consults:</li>
   <ul>
 <li>Vascular surgery consults 24/7.</li>